 If you are in doubt about the value of any printed material: books, ephemera, broadsides,

 prints, maps, photographs, photograph albums, optical toys, and manuscripts, please

-and accurate appraisal of your property.
+of your property.

 Photograph of Napolean III's Fleet leaving Harbour in 1856/7 by Gustave le Gray.